 Something that I recommend leveraging for lead generation online is website personalization.

-Here’s a tactic we’ve seen good success with:
+Here’s a couple lead generation tactics we’ve seen good success with:

-- Creating micro-audiences through our Lytics integration for targeted companies
+- Create micro-audiences for specific job titles through our Lytics integration for targeted companies

-- Offering those companies discounted subscription rates through banner ads on the brand sites
+- Offer those companies discounted subscription rates through banner ads on the brand sites

-This strategy helps cut the clutter for users who already subscribe to or who fall outside our target audience, and allows us to target high-value customers who are more likely to convert.
+This strategy helps cut the clutter for users who already subscribe to or who fall outside our target audience, and allows us to target high-value customers who are more likely to convert and increase our return on investment (ROI).

 In the event an audience does not respond, it is a valuable teaching moment for the type of communication that they’re respond to best.
-Internally, I’ve positioned this as a change from fishing with a net to fishing with a pole: you can customize a fishing pole with a lure and bait to attract the right people.
+Internally, I’ve positioned this as a change from fishing with a net to fishing with a pole: you can customize a fishing pole with a lure and bait to attract highly qualified leads.

 You may not see as much website activity, but remain confident that you’re getting the right activity when it happens.